sy8low/myHealth/README.md

 Let’s look at what happens under the hood when a user interacts with **💊 myMedication**.

-When the user loads the database, a **comma-separated value (csv)** file containing information about the medications is converted into a list of `Medicine` objects with the help of Python’s `csv` module.
+When the user loads the database, a **comma-separated value (csv)** file containing information about the medications is converted into a list of `Medicine` objects with a **serialiser** I implemented with the help of Python’s `csv` module.

+When the user quits the app, the `Medicine` objects are written into the csv file using another serialiser.

 ### Creating Medicine Objects